 Roth has also developed a keen eye.
 To wit: The musical Kinky Boots (closing April 7 after a successful six-year run) came about because Roth had seen the 2005 film at Sundance, then brought in Harvey Fierstein to write the book, who in turn suggested Cyndi Lauper to score.
 In those days “RuPaul’s Drag Race” was still a niche television show, and drag queens were still largely fringe figures.
 So Kinky Boots’s stage success and Tony wins were hardly a given.
 “Nobody thought Kinky Boots would last,” Roth said.

-Playwright/director Emily Mann has crossed paths with Roth twice: Before writing the script for Gloria, she was the artistic director of McCarter Theatre Center, where Anna in the Tropics premiered before Roth optioned it for Broadway.
+Playwright/director Emily Mann has crossed paths with Roth twice: Before writing the script for Gloria, she was the artistic director of McCarter Theatre Center, where Anna in the Tropics played before Roth optioned it for Broadway.
 Mann recalled that during the years-long development process for Gloria, Roth would give notes on everything from thematic elements to costuming.
 “She’s as much a maniac about that stuff as I am,” said Mann with a laugh.

 Roth may be hands-on but she’s not prescriptive.
 When asked if Roth ever had notes to make Gloria more commercial or audience-friendly, Mann immediately said no. “She really supported what we were trying to achieve,” she said.
 “She let us use the language we thought was right, she let us tell the story we wanted to tell, she encouraged us to go deeper.”